jogboms/declarative_reactivity_workshop/README.md

 API](https://vuejs.org/guide/introduction.html), [React's Recoil-js](https://recoiljs.org/docs/introduction/core-concepts)
 and more recently [Svelte's Runes](https://svelte.dev/blog/runes).

-This is a very simplified version of a reactivity system with a couple of missing features like a more robust error handling system, updates batching, to mention a few, but it will help you understand how a basic reactivity system works internally.
+This is a very simplified version of a reactivity system with a couple of missing features.
+Most-notable a robust error handling system.
+But it will help you understand how a basic reactivity system works internally.

 This workshop is also not meant to teach you how to use Riverpod, it is actually only mentioned as a more robust implementation with a familiar API but rather how to implement a similar system from scratch without all the bells and